 High court partially reverses prior arbitration contract ruling

-Posted on behalf of The Bell Law Firm, PLLC on Jun 22, 2012 in Nursing Home Information
+Posted on behalf of Stewart Bell, PLLC on Jun 22, 2012 in Nursing Home Information

 We recently mentioned that the West Virginia Supreme Court had heard new arguments in the nursing home arbitration agreement case the Supreme Court of the United States had weighed in on earlier this year.

 Last week, the state's high court issued its decision -- agreeing with SCOTUS that the Federal Arbitration Act does not contain an exception for personal injury and wrongful death actions, but otherwise reaffirming its previous nursing home arbitration agreement holdings from June 2011 in every respect.